Location: Walkerton, Ontario, Canada

 Donated by Hiram Walker & Sons to the town of Windsor in 1897, the drinking fountain was erected on the west side of Second Street, south of the Lake Erie & Detroit River Railway Station.
 Mayor Reid introduced Mrs. Edward Chandler Walker, wife of the eldest surviving son of Hiram Walker, who laid the cornerstone of the structure with a silver trowel.

-ain, designed by prolific and famed Detroit architect Albert Kahn, was created from Amherstburg limestone.
+The fountain, designed by prolific and famed Detroit architect Albert Kahn, was created from Amherstburg limestone.
 The base at the front of the fountain displays an inscription:

 “To Commemorate / The Completion Of The Sixtieth / Year Of The Glorious Reign Of / Her Most Gracious Majesty / Queen Victoria / The Gift Of / Hiram Walker & Sons Limited To / The People Of Walkerville.
 MDCCCXCVII